Brains of the BRAIN Lab

 Research Trainee, Lead Research Assistant for ROAR at Red Fish

-Liam is an undergraduate student at UBC pursuing a BA Honours degree in Psychology.
-He is currently completing his third-year Honours thesis with the lab, investigating complex post-traumatic stress disorder and overdose incidence among concurrent disorders inpatients.
-His research interests include trauma, the intersection of psychology and the legal system, and psychedelic-assisted therapy.
-He is also the lead research assistant for the ROAR CANADA study at Red Fish Healing Centre, and hopes to pursue graduate studies in Clinical Psychology.
-In his free time, he enjoys photography, gardening, and spending time with family.
+Liam completed his BA Honours degree in Psychology at the University of British Columbia.
+He conducted his third-year Honours thesis with the B.R.A.I.N.
+Lab, investigating complex post-traumatic stress disorder and overdose incidence among inpatients with concurrent disorders.
+His research interests include the intersection of psychology and the legal system, the dark traits, high-risk dyads, and protective factors such as positive childhood experiences and culture.
+He is also the lead research assistant for the ROAR CANADA study at Red Fish Healing Centre and a Research Coordinator at the Nicholls Lab.
+Liam intends to pursue graduate studies in Clinical Psychology.
+In his free time, he enjoys hiking, reading, and spending time with friends and family.

 Benyamin Zargar, BSc